What is an AI agency? An operator definition

 Pricing is the area where the least transparency exists.
 Most AI agency pricing pages show nothing, which is not an accident.
 Agencies that hide pricing are almost always building in large margins for sales and account management.
 From conversations with operators across the UK and US, here is what the market actually looks like in 2026.

 Discovery and audit only: $500 to $2,000.
-This is a scoped diagnostic where the agency maps your tools, identifies build candidates, and produces a prioritised list.
+This is a scoped diagnostic where the agency maps your tools, identifies build candidates, and produces a prioritized list.
 Some agencies offer this free as a sales qualifier.
 Others charge it as a standalone deliverable.

 Single workflow build: $2,000 to $6,000.
 A defined automation for one process (email triage, proposal drafting, invoice chasing, lead qualification) delivered over 3 to 6 weeks.
 This is the right starting point for most SMEs.